 Question 16 Explanation:

-US Attorneys are nominated by the President and approved by a vote in Congress.
-U.S. Attorneys, unlike federal judges, only serve for four-year terms.
+U.S. Attorneys are nominated by the President and approved by a vote in Congress.
+U.S. Attorneys, unlike federal judges, only serve four-year terms.

-Which of the following is the term for a judge that hears preliminary evidence, issues warrants, and makes decisions regarding bail for defendants waiting to go to trial?
+Which of the following is the term for a judge that hears preliminary evidence, issues warrants, and makes decisions regarding bail for defendants awaiting trial?

 Question 17 Explanation: